wwitzke/GettingAndCleaningDataAssignment/README.md

 loaded into data frames, the data frames are assembled into a single data table, cleaning the variable names, selecting means and standard deviations from the input data, applying labels to the test and train datasets in the compiled rows, and creating and labeling factors as appropriate.
-Finally, the code saves the now tidy data.
+The data is then averaged across subject/activity pairs.
+Finally, the code saves the now tidy data in the output directory (default name "TidyDataset.txt").